Mathematical Programming Decoding of Binary Linear Codes: Theory and Algorithms: Basics of LPD

 LPD was first introduced in \cite{FeWaKa}.
 This decoding method is, in principle, applicable to any binary linear code over any binary input memoryless channel.\footnote{ In fact, Flanagan \etal \cite{FlanaganNonBinary} have recently generalized a substantial portion of the LPD theory to the nonbinary case.
 Similarly, work has been done to include channels with memory; see \eg \cite{Cohen08Polya}.} In this section, we review the basics of the LPD approach based on \cite{feld03}.

 Although several structural properties of $\conv(C)$ are known, it is in general infeasible to compute a concise description of $\conv(C)$ by means of linear inequalities.
 In LPD, the linear cost function of the IP formulation is minimized on a relaxed polytope $\mathcal{P}$ where $\conv(C)$ $\subseteq$ $\mathcal{P} \subseteq \mathbb{R}^n$.
 Such a relaxed polytope $\mathcal{P}$ should have the following desirable properties: \begin{itemize} \item $\mathcal P$ should be easy to describe, and \item integral vertices of $\mathcal{P}$ should correspond to codewords. \end{itemize} Together with the linear representation \eqref{eq:LinearCostFunction} of the likelihood function, this leads to one of the major benefits of LPD, the so-called ML certificate property: If the LP decoder outputs an integral optimal solution, it is guaranteed to be the ML codeword.
-This is a remarkable difference to IMPD, where only some sufficient optimality conditions can be used (see \eg \cite[Sec.\ 10.3]{Shulin}), but no guaranteed method to decide the optimality of a given solution is available.
+This is a remarkable difference to IMPD: If no general optimality condition applies (see \eg \cite[Sec.\ 10.3]{Shulin}), there is no method to provably decide the optimality of a solution obtained by IMPD.

 Each row (check node) $i \in I$ of a parity-check matrix $H$ defines the local code

 that consists of the bit sequences which satisfy the $i^\text{th}$ parity-check constraint; these are called local codewords.
 A particularly interesting relaxation of $\conv(C)$ is known as the fundamental polytope \cite{VoKoGraph}.
 The vertices of the fundamental polytope, the so-called pseudocodewords, are a superset of $C$, where the difference consists only of non-integral vertices.
 Consequently, optimizing over $\mathcal P$ implies the ML certificate property.
 These observations are formally stated in the following result (note that $C=C_1 \cap \cdots \cap C_m$).